oslabs-beta/indiK8or/README.md

 ____________________________________________________________________________________________________________________________________________________

 1. Make sure you have node.js installed, you can check if you have it by running ` node -v `
-2. Run ` npm i` to install all packages dependencies.
+2. Run ` npm i` to install all package dependencies.
 3. Create a MongoDB database and set up Github OAuth credentials to use within the app.
 4. The Homepage url should be http://localhost:5000, and the authorization callback URL should be
    http://localhost:4000/auth/github/callback.